 - 20mg or more of fentanyl

-Drug Crimes Lawyer in Moniteau County, MO: Building a Strong Defense for Your Case
+Drug Crimes Lawyer in Moniteau County, MO: Strategically Defending Your Case

-If you’ve been charged with any of the above drug crimes in Moniteau County, MO, you need to speak with a knowledgeable lawyer as soon as possible.
-Give a drug crimes lawyer at Combs Waterkotte a call right away at (314) 900-HELP or reach out online to discuss the specifics of your case.
+Being charged with a drug crime in Moniteau County, MO can feel overwhelming, but you don’t have to face it alone.
+Call the knowledgeable attorneys at Combs Waterkotte right away at (314) 900-HELP or reach out online for a review of your case.

 Under the Fourth Amendment, evidence obtained through an illegal search or seizure cannot be used against you.
 If law enforcement lacked probable cause or failed to obtain a valid warrant, we’ll push to have that evidence excluded.
 This could be the key to reducing your charges or getting a dismissal.